 Since these containers are a Linux thing, you cannot run docker on a machine that doesn’t support them (though there are tools to work around it).
 That’s ok for you, since your servers are probably running on Linux anyway.

 The closest thing to Docker that you are familiar with, is probably Git, so we’ll start from there.
 Docker is like Git in the following ways:

 - It is a program that runs in the command line.

 - You can use it for applications written in any language.

 - It borrows a lot of the same terminology.
 With Docker, you can Pull, Push, Commit, and Diff linux containers, just like Git can perform those operations on codebases.

 - Docker makes it a lot easier for sysadmins to share their work and collaborate.

-- The Docker index is similar to Github in that it hosts public Docker projects that people can look at and try out.
+- Docker Hub is similar to Github in that it hosts public Docker projects that people can look at and try out.
 There is a monthly fee to host private Docker projects.

 Creating development environments in Docker

 I was excited about Docker because I thought it would be a slick way to set up no-nonsense development environments that match production exactly (like an alternative to Vagrant).
 In my mind, this feature is what would benefit frontend developers the most.

 In practice, I found it a bit clumsy to set up.
 Local development requires an environment where you can rapidly iterate on code and see the changes you make.
 My experience with Docker is that it was difficult to mount my files into these containers in a way suitable for iterative development.
 It felt like the containers were too ephemeral.
 Easy to kill and rebuild, while difficult to move files in and out.
 It’s possible that I’m not quite doing it right, so if you have development environments working with Docker, I’d like to hear about your experience.
 I get the sense that creating local development environments isn’t Docker’s primary use case (though tools like fig, are designed to improve this).